 Rays embodies perhaps the most pared down study of abstraction within my practice.
-My starting point is the rods of colored plexi that I collect, prop up and suspend in my studio.
+My starting point is the rods of colored plexiglass that I collect, prop up and suspend in my studio.
 I observe light passing through these translucent bands and photograph their material properties and fleeting hues.
 I still wonder at the way in which the permutations of time of day and season seem to create a seemingly infinite palette of color.

 Over the course of five years, I have created a photographic library of observed, temporal bands of coloration that I merge and combine on my desktop to create striped visual amalgams of time and light.
-I have also made forms of molded colored plexi that I design into structures and surfaces.
+I have also made forms of molded colored plexiglass that I design into structures and surfaces.
 I think of these sculptural works as quasi-photographic.
-Light passes through the bands of plexi, casting refractions of colored light onto their close environments – the play of light is ever-changing and subtly presents itself for observation.
+Light passes through the bands of plexiglass, casting refractions of colored light onto their close environments – the play of light is ever-changing and subtly presents itself for observation.
 For me, these works are durational photographs that are waiting to happen.